Alyssa Naeher: 2019 FIFA Women's World Cup

 On May 2, 2019, Naeher was named to the United States roster for the 2019 World Cup; this was her second World Cup.
 Naeher entered the tournament as the U.S.'s number one goalkeeper.
 When Naeher started the team's first group game on June 11, it was the first time in over two decades that neither Hope Solo nor Briana Scurry was in goal for the U.S at a World Cup.
-Naeher recorded three consecutive shutouts in the group stage as the U.S won, 13–0, over Thailand, 3–0 over Chile and 2–0 against Sweden.
+Naeher recorded three consecutive shutouts in the group stage as the U.S won 13–0, over Thailand, 3–0 over Chile and 2–0 over Sweden.

 In the knockout round, Naeher made four saves against France in the quarterfinals to help the team preserve a 2–1 victory over the host nation.
-In the semifinals Naeher had three saves and stopped Steph Houghton's penalty kick in the 83rd minute to help the United States to a 2–1 victory over England.
-In Sunday's final, Naeher posted one save to culminate in a shutout over the Netherlands in the U.S.'s 2–0 victory, resulting in the team repeating as World Cup champions.
-Naeher played every minute of the United States' successful 2019 World Cup run.
+In the semifinals, Naeher had three saves and stopped Steph Houghton's penalty kick in the 83rd minute to help the United States to a 2–1 victory over England.
+In Sunday's final, Naeher posted one save to culminate in a shutout over the Netherlands in a 2–0 victory for the U.S., resulting in the team repeating as World Cup champions.
+Naeher played every minute of the USWNT's successful 2019 World Cup run.

-2020s

-Naeher won a bronze medal at the 2020 Summer Olympics.
-In the quarterfinal match against Netherlands, she made a penalty save in the 81st minute and two additional saves in the penalty shootout to help the team reach semifinals.